 The Big Picture-Intent:.
 Students will study a broad range of activities which grow motor competence and the knowledge of rules, strategies and tactics.
 The key concept is active enjoyable lessons where students develop as people with a desire for healthy participation and the knowledge of why this is important.
-For the more elite students there are opportunities to specialise further in some sporting areas in a higher skilled environment.
-All pupils will develop knowledge of rules strategies and tactics.
-Lessons will enable pupils to move into activities outside of school and give them the confidence to do so.
+For the more elite students there are opportunities to specialize further in some sporting areas in a higher skilled environment.
+All pupils should develop knowledge of rules strategies and tactics.
+Lessons should enable pupils to move into activities outside of school and give them the confidence to do so.
 This may be sport or leisure based.
 There is continuity from KS3 in most areas.
-All will thrive in PE at their own level of ability.